userlerueda/LTRCLD-1451/LAB_GUIDE.md

 ## Logical Topology

-Openstack Controller has connectivity to external-VLAN but not any Computes.
-Your access to Openstack cloud, which include Computes is through Controller.
+No other nodes except Openstack Controller has connectivity to external-VLAN and hence to Internet.
+Your access to Openstack cloud, which includes Compute nodes is through Controller.

-Provider data center services and customer’s hypothetical CPE connections are emulated from a dedicated server, marked in the below topology as “provider DC cloud”.
-Other than hosting some services, this server is not playing any other role in this session.
+Provider data center services and customer’s hypothetical CPE connections are shown to represent typical branch office access to Openstack cloud services.
+Branch office tasks are excluded to manage time.

 ![Logical Topology](./images/lab_walkthrough_connectivity_00.png)